BMW’nin Meksika’daki tesisi yıllık 150.000 adet üretim kapasitesine sahip olacak.

 BMW’nin açıklamasına göre San Luis Potosi, BMW’nin şu ana kadar inşa ettiği, kaynakları en efektif şekilde kullanan tesis olma özelliğini taşıyor. Üretim merkezi elektriğini solar panellerden sağlarken, boyahanenin sıfır su tüketimi sağlamasıyla da en düşük su tüketimine sahip merkez olma özelliğine sahip.
 Boya sürecinde, suyun yenilenmesi ve geri dönüşümüyle sıvı tüketimi sıfıra indirilmiş.

 BMW’de üretim sürecinden sorumlu Oliver Zipse: “Meksika’da BMW Group’un bilgi birikimi ve kapasitesini göstermiş olduk. İnovatif teknolojilerimiz sayesinde burası, üretim süreci ve devamlılığı konusunda lider konumda olacak” şeklinde açıklama yaptı.

-Gallery: BMW San Luis Potosí Üretim Merkezi
+Galeri: BMW San Luis Potosí Üretim Merkezi

 BMW Group celebrates ground-breaking for new plant in Mexico

 Production of BMW 3 Series Sedan from 2019

 BMW Group Plant San Luis Potosí sets new sustainability standards